torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 Contents of initramfs:
 ----------------------

-An initramfs archive is a complete self-contained root filesystem for Linux.
+An initramfs archive is a complete self-contained root filesystem for GNU/Linux.
 If you don't already understand what shared libraries, devices, and paths you need to get a minimal root filesystem up and running, here are some
 references: